 As his FSB colleagues finalize their designs on a project, Wes Brannon’s work is just beginning.
-In his role as a contract construction administrator, Brannon is the voice of the architects and wes-_-white-backgroundengineers at FSB, once drawings are handed over to the construction team to translate them from the page into the real world.
+In his role as a contract construction administrator, Brannon is the voice of the architects and engineers at FSB, once drawings are handed over to the construction team to translate them from the page into the real world.

 “You can put a window in many different ways,” Brannon said.
 “Clients want someone there who can have some judgment on whether the work performed meets the intent of the design.
 We keep the contractor from taking shortcuts or overlooking steps to make certain the Owner gets the quality product they are paying for.”